backstage/backstage/docs/permission/writing-a-policy.md

 ## What's in a policy?

 Let's break this down a bit further.
 The request object of type [PolicyQuery](https://backstage.io/docs/reference/plugin-permission-node.policyquery) is a simple wrapper around [the Permission object](https://backstage.io/docs/reference/plugin-permission-common.permission).
-This permission object encapsulates information about the action that the user is attemping to perform (See [the Concepts page](./concepts.md) for more details).
+This permission object encapsulates information about the action that the user is attempting to perform (See [the Concepts page](./concepts.md) for more details).

 In the policy above, we are checking to see if the provided action is a catalog entity delete action, which is the permission that the catalog plugin authors have created to represent the action of unregistering a catalog entity.
 If this is the case, we return a [Definitive Policy Decision](https://backstage.io/docs/reference/plugin-permission-common.definitivepolicydecision) of DENY.
 In all other cases, we return ALLOW (resulting in an allow-by-default behavior).